emilyfyonker/Train-Scheduler/readMe.md

 This project allows users to add trains to the existing schedule.
 It utilizes server-side storage via Firebase.
+It also utlizes moment.js and jQuery.

 Users can get started by adding a train and pressing "submit" if you need help with this project, email me at emilyfyonker@protonmail.com